Firdavs0636/Firdavs0636/README.md

 - 👋 Hi, I’m @Firdavs
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning IoT, Adnroid Develpment, Image Processing, Probability and Statistics
+- 🌱 I’m currently learning ML
-- 🌱 In have an experience in languages such as: Pyton, C, C++, Swift, Java
+- 🌱 In have an experience in languages such as: Pyton, C, C++, Java
 - 🌱 Developed some projects on Raspberry Pi and Arduino
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me baron.firdavs@gmail.com